Germ cell: Mutation and DNA repair

 The mutation frequencies for cells throughout the different stages of spermatogenesis in mice is similar to that in female germline cells, that is 5 to 10-fold lower than the mutation frequency in somatic cells Thus low mutation frequency is a feature of germline cells in both sexes.

 Homologous recombinational repair of double-strand breaks occurs in mouse during sequential stages of spermatogenesis, but is most prominent in spermatocytes.
 The lower frequencies of mutation in germ cells compared to somatic cells appears to be due to more efficient removal of DNA damages by repair processes including homologous recombination repair during meiosis.
 Mutation frequency during spermatogenesis increases with age.
 The mutations in spermatogenic cells of old mice include an increased prevalence of transversion mutations compared to young and middle-aged mice.

-Diseases
+Clinical significance

 Germ cell tumor is a rare cancer that can affect people at all ages.
 As of 2018, germ cell tumors account for 3% of all cancers in children and adolescents 0–19 years old.

 Germ cell tumors are generally located in the gonads but can also appear in the abdomen, pelvis, mediastinum, or brain.
 Germ cells migrating to the gonads may not reach that intended destination and a tumor can grow wherever they end up, but the exact cause is still unknown.
 These tumors can be benign or malignant.

 On arrival at the gonad, primordial germ cells that do not properly differentiate may produce germ cell tumors of the ovary or testis in a mouse model.